Improving Cultures

 Message from Warden

 After visiting USP Florence, I received a message from the warden.
-She wrote to thank me for my time and spoke about the "positive vibe on teh USP compound" after I finished the full day of presentations.
-She also sent me feedback on what people who attended the presentation wrote to family:
+The warden wrote to thank me for my time and spoke about the "positive vibe on the USP compound" after I finished the full day of presentations.
+The warden also sent feedback on what people who attended the presentation wrote to family:

 "We just got back from a seminar and it was very nice to go to it n hear the dude.
 He did [26] years in prison and he got out n changed his life.
 I'm interested in his program "Preparing for Success after Prison.
 His name is Michael Santos.
 Look him up on the web and get me some info.
 It would help me out tons."